Vision-Live/bdsi.utwente.nl/data-science-week.md

 ### Workshop Machine Learning

 A 45 minute guided overview of basic machine learning techniques.
-[Anna Machens](/team/#a-k-machens) will take you through the basics of model fitting, paramater selection and hyperparameter tuning, ending up with a simple but effective predictive model.
+[Anna Machens](/team/#a-k-machens) will take you through the basics of model fitting, parameter selection and hyperparameter tuning, ending up with a simple but effective predictive model.

 This workshop is also open for those who do not want to participate in the Data Science Week.
 You can find more information about the workshop [here][ws-ml].

 ### Submission Deadline

 After spending all weekend with your team fine-tuning your solutions, you will have to submit them before midnight on Sunday.
 That gives us a bit of time to check your models and pick a winner.
-In the mean time, you can practice your victory speech - or suddenly have a brilliant idea that it's too late to implement before submission.
+In the meantime, you can practice your victory speech - or suddenly have a brilliant idea that it's too late to implement before submission.

 ### Closing Session

 The teams that created the best and most creative solutions will give a short presentation about their approach, and there will be time to ask questions to the winning teams as well as BDSi staff and coaches.

-{% include card.html title="Summer 2022 Data Science Week" content="Registration is now open for the Summer 2022 Data Science Week, September 19th - 26th. <br/> <br/> Get a team together or join on your own and register now!" cta="Register here" cta_link="https://www.utwente.nl/en/bms/research/bdsi/Data%20Science%20Week/" %}
+{% include card.html title="Spring 2023 Data Science Week" content="Registration is not yet open for the Spring 2023 Data Science Week, March 6th - 13th. <br/> <br/> Start getting a team together, and keep an eye on our newsletter!" cta="Sign up for the newsletter" cta_link="https://www.utwente.nl/en/bms/research/bdsi/#subscribe-to-our-newsletter" %}

 ###### References